Question

 Are you wondering whether you can upload library books or articles, or otherwise mine or work with library content, in an AI system like Claude or ChatGPT?
 The answer is, it depends.

-The library's licenses describe what can and cannot be done with content provided by publishers and vendors, including any allowances or limitations on AI use.
-So permissions differ depending on who owns and licenses the rights.
+The library's licenses with publishers and vendors describe what can and cannot be done with library content, including AI use.
+What you can do differs depending on who owns and licenses the content rights.
 Your particular use case will make a difference as well.
+Fair use governs the use of all copyrighted materials, library or otherwise.

-Therefore, to learn how you may or may not use something in an AI system, find the item or resource--book, journal, data, media transcript--in Scholar OneSearch.
+To learn how you may or may not use something (like a book, journal, video, or dataset) find the item or resource in Scholar OneSearch.

 Then, click on "Show License".